dev3mike/url-metadata-api/README.md

 Use the specified endpoint to retrieve URL metadata.

 ### Usage
-Use any HTTP client or browser to send a GET request to the API endpoint with the Base64 encoded URL as the path.
+Use any HTTP client or browser to send a GET request to the API endpoint with the encoded URL as the path.
-Ensure the URL is correctly Base64 encoded.

 ### Caching and Rate Limiting
 Caching: The API caches the metadata response for each URL for 1 hour.
 This reduces repeated processing of the same URL and improves response time for frequently requested URLs.